Understanding Cloud Servers

 Cloud Server Pros:

 - Most economical option.
-Since the underlying hardware is standardized, even a 100% size Cloud Server, where the entire host server is utilized by just your Cloud Server, is much cheaper than a similar dedicated server outside of the Cloud.
+Since the underlying hardware is standardized, even a 100% size Cloud Server, where the entire host hypervisor is utilized by just your Cloud Server, can be cheaper than a similar physical dedicated server outside of the Cloud.
+Certainly smaller-sized Cloud servers are extremely affordable.

 - Easy to upgrade or downgrade.
-Cloud Servers can be upgraded or downgraded to other instance sizes with just the touch of a button and a few minutes of downtime.
-This is much simpler than with a Dedicated Server, where upgrades may require migrating to a new server with requisite costs and downtime.
-With Dedicated Servers, a downgrade is also not usually an easy option.
+Cloud Servers can be upgraded or downgraded to other sizes with just the touch of a button and a few minutes of downtime.
+This is much simpler than with a Physical Server, where upgrades may require downtime and/or migrating to a new server with requisite costs.
+With Physical Servers, a downgrade is also not usually an option.

 - Good contract terms.
 Since the provisioning and de-provisioning of Cloud Servers is automated (i.e. no hardware needs to be deployed or removed), it is very fast to setup or remove a server.
-As such, Rackspace charges for the servers usage “by the hour” and LuxSci provides favorable terms where Cloud Server accounts can be closed with as little as one week notice.
+As such, Cloud Servers are billed as a commodity (i.e. by the hour or minute).
+LuxSci provides favorable terms where Cloud Server accounts can be closed with little notice.

 Cloud Server Cons:

 - No Bulk Mailing.
 To prevent the IP addresses associated with the Cloud Servers from being “tarnished” by Spam blacklists, there is always a very strong no-bulk-mailing policy on Cloud Servers (and this applies to all Cloud Servers in general, including the Amazon Server Cloud).
-If you need to send bulk mail of any kind, you will need a Dedicated Server or a shared High Volume outbound emailing account.
+If you need to send bulk mail of any kind, you will need a different kind of environment.
+LuxSci has a special architecture that works around this limitation of Cloud Servers to allow reliable email delivery.

 - Shared Hardware: The shared underlying hardware could result in decreased performance in some cases.
 It is also technically less secure/private to share hardware than not to share hardware.
-I.e. you could not put an application that must be PCI-compliant on a Cloud Server.
+I.e., you should not put an application that must be PCI-compliant on a Public Cloud Server.

 - Bandwidth.
-Bandwidth is metered in that you pay for what you use.
-If you need to use 500-1000+GB of bandwidth per month, it may be cheaper to get a Basic Dedicated Server with the first 1 to 2.5TB of bandwidth included in the price.
+Outbound network bandwidth is metered in that you pay for what you use.
+If you need to use lots of bandwidth (i.e., 500-1000+ GB) each month, it may be cheaper to get a Physical Server (or a LuxSci Enterprise Class Cloud Server) where the first several Terabytes of bandwidth included.

 - Network Connectivity.
-With the largest Cloud Servers, you can have essentially a 100 Mbps connection to the Internet as a whole (a saturated 100 Mbps connection only gives you 60-75 Mbps of bandwidth in practice).
-If you need a Gigabit connection or a greater share of the 100 Mbps connection than your Cloud Server Size would grant, you may be better off with some kind of Dedicated Server.
+With the largest Cloud Servers, you can have essentially a 1 Gigabit connection to the Internet as a whole (a saturated 1 Gbps connection only gives you 600-750 Mbps of bandwidth in practice).
+Smaller Cloud servers have limited network speeds.

 - Complex Scenarios.
 If you require hardware load balancing, hardware firewalls, or other advanced configurations, you will want a Dedicated Server, rather than a cookie-cutter Cloud Server.